 Chapter 8.
-Scan pod images with the Container Security Operator
+Scanning pod images with the Container Security Operator

-- Watches containers associated with pods on all or specified namespaces
+- Watches containers associated with pods on either specified or all namespaces.

-- Queries the container registry where the containers came from for vulnerability information provided an image’s registry supports image scanning (such as a Quay registry with Clair scanning)
+- Queries the container registry where the containers came from for vulnerability information (provided that an image’s registry supports image scanning, such a a Red Hat Quay registry with Clair scanning).

 To see instructions on installing the CSO on Kubernetes, select the Install button from the Container Security OperatorHub.io page.